-The umpiring signal for a challenge is the same as for a penalty corner in the Rules of Hockey; i.e. point both arms horizontally towards the attacking goal
+The umpiring signal for a challenge is the same as for a penalty corner in the Rules of Hockey; i.e. point both arms horizontally towards the attacking goal c for the intentional playing of the ball over the back-line by a defender.

-- 12.4 A penalty stroke to be awarded: - a for an action preventing a certain goal (such as a foot on the goal line) - b for a deliberate foul by the goalkeeper during a challenge - 12.5 If there is another offence or misconduct before the awarded penalty has been taken: - a personal penalty may be awarded - b the penalty may be reversed if the subsequent offence was committed by the team first awarded the penalty.
+12.4 A penalty stroke to be awarded:

+- a for an action preventing a certain goal (such as a foot on the goal line) - b for a deliberate foul by the goalkeeper during a challenge - 12.5 If there is another offence or misconduct before the awarded penalty has been taken: - a a personal penalty may be awarded - b the penalty may be reversed if the subsequent offence was committed by the team first awarded the penalty.